pheriannath/nhd-slides/slides/what-have-you-done-for-me-lately.md

 ##  What have you done for me lately?

-* Views Datasource is a cool idea, but it's field handling is fundamentally flawed.
+* Views Datasource is a cool idea, but its field handling is fundamentally flawed.
 * How do we make Drupal talk to Google?
 * Can we optimize the content Drupal renders for Google?